CIFASIS/dense-sptam/README.md

 ## Profiling

 Every dense node run will output useful log data to a file.
-By default, this file is located at `~/.ros/dense_node.log`.
+This file is located at `output_dir/dense_node.log`.

 Using the following script, the log data can be processed to get human-readable
 information: